Man can imagine the suffering of others.

 but more freedom of choice as well!

-Freedom is also linked to being able to choose between
+Freedom is also linked to being able to choose between two evils.

 The idea of freedom is attractive in this discussion